krypto5863/COM3D2.ShortMenuLoader/README.md

 - Compatibility: Changes this large have some compatibility issues with other plugins of a similar nature or that hook into modified functions.
 Luckily not many plugins do.

 ## Usage
-SML does not support versions 3.0/CR-Edit of COM!
+~~SML does not support versions 3.0/CR-Edit of COM!
 We support the 2.0 branch and the latest R18 English releases.
-INM may work fine but it may not.
+INM may work fine but it may not.~~
+Since version 1.6, SML only supports 3.41+ and english equivalents.

+[COM3D2.API](https://github.com/krypto5863/COM3D2.API) is now required.
+So make sure you have the latest veersion before proceeding.

 This plugin is as simple as drop in and play.
 From the releases section, drop the two DLLs into `BepinEx/plugins`.